Energy analysis in ice hockey arenas and analytical formula for the temperature profile in the ice pad with transient boundary conditions: Conclusions

-In the bottom-up approach adopted here, all the physics is encoded in the boundary conditions, circumventing an otherwise involved phenomenological analysis.
-This article contains therefore a methodology which is firmly grounded on experimental data, using induction to obtain theoretical (predictive) results, and deduction to apply these formulas and to check the data consistency.
+Furthermore, we adopted a bottom-up approach where all the physics is encoded in the boundary conditions, circumventing an otherwise involved phenomenological analysis.
+This article suggests therefore a methodology which is firmly grounded on experimental data, using induction to obtain theoretical (predictive) results, and deduction to apply these formulas and check the data consistency.

-The accurate measurements, energy balance analysis and the analytical temperature profile in the ice pad presented in this work can constitute useful tools for a proper scientific assessment, in view of today's pressing energetic efficiency demands.
+The accurate measurements, energy balance analysis and analytical temperature profile in the ice pad presented in this work can constitute useful tools for increasing the energy efficiency in the ice hockey arenas, since the ice thickness covers a role in the overall energy demand, as suggested by \cite{Somrani20081687}, and control of the indoor air stratification is capable of reducing the energy consumption appreciably, as demonstrated by \cite{en12040693}.